Air Neck Traction

 Air Neck Traction is a manual traction device which is patient controlled via a hand operated pump bulb similar to a sphygmomanometer.
 It allows variability of placement of the patient in sitting, supine and ambulatory positions without tying the patient to hardware and potentialy hazardous situations.
 Additionally, the traction force is spread throughout the mandible and occipital areas for an even distractive force rather than placing the force directly through the mandible and temporomandibular joints.
 The ease of use, variable positioning and degree of traction force can induce greater specificty of home treatment recommendations and improve relaxation during application resulting in greater patient compliance.

 Codes and descriptions for Air Neck Traction may vary from state to state as determined by regulatory bodies.
-Please use your professional discretion.
+The codes below are suggestions only, please use your professional discretion.

 Air Neck Traction Home Sales: